SubconsciousCompute/seccomp-pledge/README.md

 This tool upholds the principle of least privilege (PoLP) and limits processes to exactly what they are designed for, disallowng any non-essential operations as desired.
 It will cause core dumps if the user blocks a syscall that is fundamental to the execution of the process, which implies that the `seccomp` filters need to be constructed with care and `pledge` promises must be chosen appropriately.

 ## Supported platforms
 Since `seccomp` is Linux-specific, syscall filtering using this feature is supported only on Linux systems.
-Non-Linux systems will have to proceed without `seccomp-BPF` filters.
+Non-Linux systems will have to proceed without `seccomp-bpf` filters.

 ## Features

 - Accept the process to be executed (with optional flags) as an argument
 - Display the list of syscalls (name and arguments) spawned by the process using `lurk`
-- Use `seccompiler` as a high-level interface for defining seccomp-BPF filters
+- Use `seccompiler` as a high-level interface for defining `seccomp-bpf` filters
 - Serialize the syscall list and filter list into JSON objects using `serde` for later reference
 - Install user-defined filters as BPF programs for current and child processes
 - Fetch Justine Tunney's Linux port of `pledge` and wrap around command invocations with user-specified flags